-PCC to Host PBS Workshop for Early Childhood Educators
+PCC to host PBS workshop for early childhood educators

 The in-person seminar, titled “Sparking Curiosity in the Classroom with Elinor Wonders Why,” is part of PBS North Carolina Education’s Playful Learning Workshop Series 2023.
-It will take place March 28 in Pitt’s Charles E. Russell Building, from 6 p.m. to 8 p.m.
+It will take place March 28 in Pitt’s Charles E. Russell Building, from 6-8 p.m.
 Participants will be eligible for two contact hour credits toward professional development requirements.

 “Our department is honored to partner with PBS North Carolina Education in providing this event,” said Melissa Rees, chair of PCC’s Education and Child Development Department.
 “This is an excellent opportunity for educators to learn fun and innovative ways of increasing STEM activities in their classrooms.”